sandialabs/tracktable/Documentation/data/use_data.rst

 Data Used By Tracktable
 =======================

-Tracktable operates on CSV (comma-separated values) and TSV (tab-separated values) files.
+Tracktable loads and saves points in delimited text format, most commonly CSV (comma-separated values) and TSV (tab-separated values) files.
+This page describes how the point reader and writer classes deal with comments, headers, and metadata columns.

-The data contained in the CSV and TSV can be either for points or trajectories and both file types abide by the same formatting and rules for comments and skippable headers.
-Below are a few examples of the various types of data and formatting that can be used by Tracktable.
+Support for storing and loading trajectories using `GeoJSON <https://geojson.org>`_ files is slated for release no later than Tracktable 1.7.

-.. note:: Examples are provided for CSV and TSV for convenience, however, the only difference between the examples is the delimiter used, the data is identical.
+.. note:: The only difference in the examples for CSV and TSV files is the delimiter.
+The data sets are identical.

 CSV Data
 ========